 A member of the Mid-American Conference, UA fields 17 NCAA Division I-A intercollegiate teams for men and women.
 Follow them at GoZips.com.

-Join us for a Visit Day!
-You'll meet current students and faculty.
-You'll learn about our excellent academic programs, our scholarship programs, financial aid and living on campus.
+Join us for a Visit Day! to meet current students and faculty.
+You'll learn about our excellent academic programs, scholarship programs, financial aid and living on campus.
 And you'll see our modern classrooms, laboratories and Rec Center.

 The institution now known as The University of Akron was founded as Buchtel College in 1870 by the Ohio Universalist Convention, which was strongly influenced by the efforts, energy and financial support of Akronites, particularly industrialist John R. Buchtel.